-The OECD recommended Canada “continue efforts to expand access while promoting greater equity”.* Equitable access is more associated with entitlement programs such as kindergarten.
+The OECD recommended Canada “continue efforts to expand access while promoting greater equity”3.
+Equitable access is associated more with entitlement programs such as kindergarten.
 However, kindergarten does not address parents’ need for child care.
-Equity is but one more of the benefits of organizing ECE to meet the educational needs of children, at the same time as facilitating their parents’ workforce participation.
-Barriers to ECE participation are many: economic, geographical, cultural, language, hours of service, etc. One area where all jurisdictions have made an effort is to target resources to enable programs to include children with special needs.
+Equity is but one more of the benefits of organizing ECE to meet the educational needs of children, while at the same time facilitating parents’ workforce participation.
+Barriers to ECE participation are many: economic, geographical, cultural, language, hours of service and special needs.
+One area where all jurisdictions have made an effort is by targeting resources to enable programs to include children with special needs.

 Kindergarten is the sole early education program that is universally available across Canada.
-Full-day kindergarten for 5-year-olds has become the norm across Canada; it is now offered by 7 out 13 jurisdictions and is set to roll out in Newfoundland in 2016.
+Full-day kindergarten for 5-year-olds has become the norm and is now offered in 9 out 13 jurisdictions.
 Full-day kindergarten also reflects the duration threshold, which research indicates is more likely to improve academic and social outcomes for children (Reynolds, 2011).

-The threshold for this benchmark is provincial/territorial policy that requires programs to give equal consideration to the enrollment of children with special needs as a policy direction or condition of funding.
+The threshold for this benchmark is provincial/territorial policy that requires programs to give equal consideration to the enrolment of children with special needs as a condition of funding.
 Funding as an incentive without policy directions does not provide parents with recourse if their child is excluded from participation.

 Next: IV.
 Benchmarks Focusing on Quality in the Early Learning Environment >